mdseege/RepData_PeerAssessment1/PA1_template.md

 ```

 ![](PA1_template_files/figure-html/unnamed-chunk-5-1.png)<!-- -->

-The 5-minute interval, on average across all the days in the dataset,that contains the maximum number of steps is'max.int'.
+The 5-minute interval, on average across all the days in the dataset,that contains the maximum number of steps is 835.

 ## Imputing missing values

 ```r